Piedmont Virginia Community College logo banner

 • Click Search.

-screenshot of EBSCO search
+Screenshot of EBSCO search

 • You can ask EBSCO to limit your results to peer reviewed sources.
 After you run your search, look on the left hand side of the screen and under "Limit To," check the "Scholarly (Peer Reviewed) Journals" box.